falconmick/tdd-demo/slides.md

 {click}

-For now the car info stub is still 100% acceptable, what isn't acceptable is that we have duplication in the repeated implementation of it as well as no solid story behind what does A Fake CarInfo even represent.
+For now the car info mock is still 100% acceptable, what isn't acceptable is that we have duplication in the repeated implementation of it as well as no solid story behind what does A Fake CarInfo even represent.
 -->